-The primary mission of the clerk of district court's office is to provide access to district court, to maintain and preserve the records and set the schedules for the district court in Lewis & Clark County.
-The office keeps a record of all district court sessions, receipts and disburses child support, maintenance and other trust accounts, issues all processes and required notices, issues and records marriage licenses and serves as jury commissioner.
+The primary mission of the clerk of district court's office is to provide access to district court, and to maintain and preserve the records of the district court in Lewis & Clark County.
+The clerk of district court serves as the jury commissioner and provides a pool of jurors for local governments within Lewis and Clark County, including East Helena City Court, Helena Municipal Court, Justice Court and coroner juries for inquests.

+The office keeps a record of all district court sessions, receipts and disburses child support, maintenance and other trust accounts, issues all processes and required notices and issues and records marriage licenses in Lewis and Clark County.